ibm-cloud-docs/containers/cs_annotations.md

 To add capabilities to your Ingress application load balancer (ALB), you can specify annotations as metadata in an Ingress resource.
 {: shortdesc}

-Before you use annotations, make sure you have properly set up your Ingress service configuration by following the steps in [HTTPS load balancing with Ingress application load balancers (ALB)](/docs/containers?topic=containers-ingress).
+Before you use annotations, make sure that you have properly set up your Ingress service configuration by following the steps in [HTTPS load balancing with Ingress application load balancers (ALB)](/docs/containers?topic=containers-ingress).
 Once you have set up the Ingress ALB with a basic configuration, you can then expand its capabilities by adding annotations to the Ingress resource file.
 {: note}

 <table>